How to Buy a Home If You Don't Qualify For a Mortgage

 This real estate startup allows potential and qualified home buyers to buy a house with no down payment.

-The buyer can then work toward owning the house over two to five years, and after these years have passed, using the purchase credits that the home buyer has earned, the buyer then can buy the house from ZeroDown.
+The buyer can then work toward owning the house over two to five years, and after these years have passed, using the purchase credits that the home buyer has earned, the buyer can buy the house from ZeroDown.

 Much like a lease-to-own program, during those mandatory five years, the buyer potentially has the time to save money to cover the down payment (and more) while living in the house.